 The Final Rule expands the definition of business associate to generally include a person that creates, receives, maintains or transmits PHI on behalf of a covered entity.
 In addition, the definition of business associate now includes: (1) subcontractors (as described below); (2) health information organizations, e-prescribing gateways and other persons that “provide data transmission services with respect to PHI to a covered entity and that require access on a routine basis to such PHI”; and (3) persons who offer a personal health record to one or more individuals “on behalf of” a covered entity.
 HHS also adds patient safety activities to the list of functions and activities that gives rise to a business associate relationship in light of the creation of patient safety organizations under the Patient Safety and Quality Improvement Act of 2005.

+Inclusion of Subcontractors.
 Under the Final Rule, a subcontractor is itself a business associate, subject to the same compliance obligations and direct liability under HIPAA as a first-tier business associate.
 Generally, a subcontractor is defined as a person (other than a business associate workforce member) to whom a business associate delegates a function, activity or service, where the delegated function involves the creation, receipt, maintenance or transmission of PHI.

+Business Associate Versus Conduit; Entities That “Maintain” PHI.
 HHS elaborates in commentary on what it means for a data transmission service to have “access on a routine basis,” noting that the “conduit exception" is narrow, and is intended for mere “courier” services.
 It also notes that the conduit exception is limited to transmission services, including any temporary storage of transmitted data incident to such transmission.
 In contrast, an entity that maintains PHI (whether digital or hard copy) on behalf of a covered entity is a business associate, and not a conduit, even if it does not actually view the information.
 In HHS’s view, the distinguishing factor is the transient versus persistent nature of the entity’s opportunity to access PHI.
 To clarify this point, HHS revised the definition of business associate to include a person who “maintains” PHI on behalf of a covered entity.

+More Guidance for Personal Health Record Vendors.
 HHS commentary provides several additional examples and clarifications regarding when a personal health record vendor is a business associate.
 Personal health record vendors and covered entities working with such vendors will want to closely review the commentary to the Final Rule.

 Business Associate’s Disclosure for Own Management and Administration.
 Disclosures by a business associate for its own management and administration or legal responsibilities do not create a business associate relationship with the recipient.
 However, where such disclosures are not required by law, the Final Rule requires that the business associate obtain reasonable assurances the information will be held confidentially and used or further disclosed only as required by law or for the purposes for which it was disclosed, and that the person notifies the business associate of any breaches.

 B. Business Associate Liability Issues

+Direct Liability of Business Associate for Privacy Rule Violations.
 The HITECH Act did not create direct liability for business associates for compliance with all requirements of the HIPAA Privacy Rule.
 The Final Rule articulates that business associates are directly liable under the HIPAA Rules for the following:

+Contractual Liability.
 Business associates remain contractually liable for all other HIPAA Privacy Rule obligations that are included in their contracts or arrangements.

+Vicarious Liability for Agent.
 The Final Rule adopts modifications to provide that a covered entity or business associate is liable for penalties for the failure of its business associate “agent” to perform an obligation on the covered entity’s or business associate’s behalf.
 The Final Rule suggests that whether a particular business associate is an “agent” depends on an analysis of the totality of the circumstances, including:

 Affected entities will want to carefully review the potentially significant impact of this change.

+Non-Compliance by Subcontractors.
 Furthermore, like in the context of a covered entity’s knowledge of non-compliance on the part of its business associate, under the new provisions a business associate that is aware of non-compliance by its subcontractor would be required to take reasonable steps to cure the breach or end the violation and, if such steps were unsuccessful, terminate the contract or arrangement or face liability for non-compliance with the business associate requirements.